ryzr/profittrailer-vultr/README.md

 Notes:
 - The bot can be located in `/var/opt/profittrailer`
-- You can do this via the commandline with something like `scp ~Downloads/ProfitTrailer/application.properties root@YOUR_SERVER_IP:/var/opt/profittrailer/application.properties`
+- You can do this via the command-line with something like `scp ~Downloads/ProfitTrailer/application.properties root@YOUR_SERVER_IP:/var/opt/profittrailer/application.properties`

 ## 4. Run ProfitTrailer bot